Carolina Herrera: Carolina Herrera

-Early years
+late times

 Herrera's mentor Diana Vreeland, then Editor-in-Chief of Vogue suggested that she design a clothing line.
 Herrera founded her clothing line in 1980, and had samples made in Caracas.
 She debuted her collection at Manhattan's Metropolitan Club to critical acclaim.
 A well known Park Avenue boutique, Martha's, agreed to showcase her clothing in their prominent windows.
 Upon this initial success, she returned to Caracas and raised capital to fund a more formal launch.
 She debuted her first full collection at the Metropolitan Club in April 1981.
 The show included supermodel Iman and was the first time the venue permitted a fashion show within its walls.

 In 1981, her brand received recognition from several key publications, including Women's Wear Daily and Tatler, with particular early attention to her well-designed sleeves.
 Herrera presents her Ready-to-Wear Collection semiannually at New York Fashion Week.

 A few of her most notable clients have included Jacqueline Kennedy Onassis, who asked her to design the dress for her daughter Caroline's wedding, Diana, Duchess of Cadaval, who asked her to design the dress for her marriage with Prince Charles-Philippe of Orléans, Duke of Anjou, and actress Renée Zellweger.